FabricMC/fabric-docs/develop/dynamic-registry.md

 <<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModTags.java#tag

-We can use this method to check if a spell is an attacking spell or not.
+We can use this method to check if a skill is an attacking skill or not.

 <<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModTags.java#tag_usage